SimonRosengren/me/content/blog/multiple-prisma-clients.md

 ![Prisms](/img/prism.jpg)

+## The Database Migration Challenge

 In one of the projects I'm working on we're in the process of moving parts of our data from Neo4J to MongoDB.
 The ORM we're using is Prisma, and while there is quite a lot to talk about when it comes to Prismas support - or the lack thereof - for MongoDB it was actually something else that became my first real obstacle.
 How do you work with two Prisma clients?

 Now, before I get into the nitty gritty of living with two Prisma clients I want to say that this perticular project is a Monorepo powered by TurboRepo.
 This might have made things more complicated than it needed to be, but hey! _Ce'st la vie_

+## The Starting Point: Single Database Setup

 We started out with something that I think most users of Prisma recognize.
 A single schema.prisma file for a Postgres database.
 It looked something like this: